 Practically untouched by humans, apart from the select few allowed to operate there, Doubtful encapsulates you the moment you arrive.
 Travel with us into the heart of Fiordland National Park to discover dramatic landscapes and secluded coves as we cruise the inner fiords of Doubtful Sound.
 This intimate experience allows you to gain a deeper connection to the heart of Fiordland.

 Please bring sensible clothing and footwear.
 Wet Weather gear is advised, it does rain 200 days of the year in Fiordland.
-You can bring snacks for the coach or pre book one of our delicious picnic lunches.
+You can bring snacks and your own lunch.
 Please note, there is no food available to purchase on the Tasman Explorer.
 Don’t forget to bring your camera, we want to see your adventure!

 This day trip booked with Go Orange was a day packed with stunning views.
 Lake Manapouri was spectacular as was the three hour cruise on Doubtful Sound.
 From the booking to the last minute of the trip the staff were extremely friendly and professional and it was a pleasure to have had them show us these glorious places.
 A very highly recommended adventure to have while in this glorious part of the world.

 We had the 7:15am day cruise with Go Orange, they operated jointly with RealJ ourney company so choose the one who best suits you.
 We were the first cruise with few people on board only 16 folks.
 Our guide Dan was amazing.
 He shared his local knowledge and we stopped at many view points on our way back.
 The captains on both cruises gave us interesting insights.
 We loved our time with Go Orange and highly recommend them for your Sounds experience.

 In case you haven't found the information you were looking for, we've put together some of the most common questions you ask about our experiences.
 If you need more specific answers, please contact us directly.